 The flat-$\Lambda$CDM, with its mysterious dark energy component in the form of a cosmological constant, is not the final model of cosmology.
 Efforts are being devoted to study alternative cosmological scenarios where GR theory is modified in a way to explain the observed universe, both at the background and perturbative levels, but having GR as a suitable limit.

-One class of promising candidates to explain the accelerated expansion of the universe is based on an interpretation of gravity different from that provided by GR, a theoretical approach known by the generic name of {\it modified gravity theory} (MG theory).
-This new geometric scenario for the space-time has to satisfy phenomenological rigorous criteria~\cite{Faraoni2010, Papantonopoulos2014, Capozziello2011, Clifton2012}: \begin{itemize} \item because GR is a well-established theory for strong gravitational fields and small scales, any attempt to modify it should contain GR as a limiting theory at suitable scales and strong gravitational fields; \item in the distant past, $z \gg 1$, the MG theory should have a behavior concordant with a matter dominated era; \item at large scales and from a recent past, $z < z_t$ (= transition redshift), the behavior expected is such that the MG theory explains the accelerated expansion phase of the universe, a feature well established by different cosmological tracers (background level); \item at the perturbative level, the MG theory should satisfactorily explain the growth rate of cosmic structures data. \end{itemize} This cosmic phenomenology, expected to be satisfied by any contender of the concordance model of cosmology, the $\Lambda$CDM model, makes non-trivial the search for good $f(R)$ candidates.
-One of such good candidates could be the $R^2$-AB model, here investigated using cosmological data to constrain its model parameters~\cite{Appleby2007, Appleby2010, Appleby2008}.
+A class of possible candidates to explain the accelerated expansion of the universe is based on interpretation of gravity slightly different from that provided by GR, a theoretical approach known by the generic name of {\it modified gravity theory} (MG theory).
+This new geometric scenario for the space-time has to satisfy phenomenological rigorous criteria~\cite{Capozziello2011,Clifton2012,Faraoni2010,Papantonopoulos2014}: \begin{itemize} \item because GR is a well-established theory for the strong gravitational fields and small scales, any attempt to modify it should contain GR as a limiting theory at suitable scales and strong gravitational fields; \item in the distant past, $z \gg 1$, the MG theory should have a behavior concordant with a matter dominated era; \item at large scales and from a recent past, $z < z_t$ (= transition redshift), the behavior expected is such that the MG theory explains the accelerated expansion phase of the universe, a feature well established by different cosmological tracers (background level); \item at the perturbative level, the MG theory should satisfactorily explain the growth rate of cosmic structures data. \end{itemize} This cosmic phenomenology, expected to be satisfied by any contender of the concordance model of cosmology, the $\Lambda$CDM model, makes non-trivial the search for good $f(R)$ candidates.
+One such viable candidate is the $R^2$-AB model, here investigated using cosmological data to constrain its model parameters~\cite{Appleby2007,Appleby2010,Appleby2008}.
 A general criticism concerning $f(R)$ models is their tendency to exhibit unbounded growth of the scalaron mass at high energies, or in the early universe, introducing instabilities in the model.
 This issue can be addressed through the addition of an $R^2$ term, which effectively constrains the scalaron mass preventing an excessive growth, ensuring the viability of the model~\cite{DeFelice2010,Starobinsky2007,Appleby2010}.